systemPipeR/systemPipeR.github.io/content/en/sp/spr/gettingstarted.md

 ## Structure of the new parameters files

 The parameters and configuration required for running command-line software are provided by the widely used community standard [Common Workflow Language](https://www.commonwl.org/) (CWL) (Amstutz et al. 2016), which describes parameters analysis workflows in a generic and reproducible manner.
 For R-based workflow steps, param files are not required.
-For a complete overview of the CWL syntax, please see the [section](#cwl) below.
+For a complete overview of the CWL syntax, please see this [section](https://systempipe.org/sp/spr/cwl_syntax/).
 Also, we have a dedicated section explain how to *`systemPipeR`* establish the connection between the CWL parameters files and the targets files.
-Please see [here](#cwl_targets).
+Please see [here](https://systempipe.org/sp/spr/cwl_and_spr).

 ## References